Cathode-biased AC80/100s - early grey panel amps

 GREY PANELS, DOME VOLTAGE SELECTOR, SMALLER CHOKE

-By early 1965 production of AC80/100s had moved to Burndept.
-We have the smaller choke (rated at 19H 100mA), white Erie resistors, and a chassis number stamped on the left hand side of the aluminium preamp upright (normally just above the terminal block for the output connections) - all marking a break with standard Westrex practice.
+In early 1965 Vox transferred production of the AC80/100 from Westrex, one of its principal contractors in 1964, to the Vox / Burndept works on West Street, Erith.
+Certain new elements were subsequently brought in: the smaller choke (rated at 19H 100mA), white Erie resistors, and a chassis number stamped on the left hand side of the aluminium preamp upright (normally just above the terminal block for the output connections) - all marking a break with standard Westrex practice.
 Gone too is the red dye on the solder joints.

 Many of these amps were shipped to the US in 1965, probably in large batches.

-As a result of problems encountered in 1965 with heat build-up, JMI later redesigned the amp, resulting in the early fixed bias AC100 - the "100W amplifier".
+As a result of problems encountered in 1965 with heat build-up, JMI redesigned the AC100, changing its circuit to fixed bias in autumn of that year - the "100W amplifier".
 For examples of these amps - see this page.

 Serial number 320 - currently in the US?